dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Required: no
 - `ssh_permit_tunnel`
   - Default: `no`
   - Description: Specifies whether tun(4) device forwarding is allowed.
-The argument must be yes, point-to-point (layer 3), ethernet (layer 2), or no. Specifying yes permits both point-to-point and ethernet.
+The argument must be "yes", "point-to-point" (layer 3), "ethernet" (layer 2), or "no".
+Specifying yes permits both point-to-point and ethernet. - The quotes are required!
   - Type: str
   - Required: no
   - Choices: